 Participants Fund management is another tool by which each Participant is encouraged to manage its liquidity and settlement activities through DTC.
-A Participant's Required Deposit is in direct relation to the liquidity requirements generated by the Participant and its affiliated family.
+A Participant's Required Deposit is in direct relation to the liquidity requirements generated by the Participant and its affiliated family, as further described in Principle 7 (Liquidity risk).